wthrowe/rfcs/text/0000-osstring-string-interface.md

-The method for deciding which portions of an `OsStr` correspond to Unicode code points tries to be as inclusive as possible, treating a section as Unicode if there is any possible Unicode interpretation of it in the platform's standard Unicode encoding.
+The method for deciding which portions of an `OsStr` correspond to Unicode code points tries to be as inclusive as possible, treating a section as Unicode if there is any possible interpretation of it in the platform's standard Unicode encoding.

 * In Windows, OS strings are sequences of ill-formed UTF-16 code units.
 (The internal representation is a WTF-8 encoded string, but,